 The main purpose of equity research is to provide investors with detailed financial analysis and recommendations on whether to buy, hold, or sell a particular investment.
-Bank often use equity research as a way of “supporting” their investment banking and sales & trading clients, by providing timely, high-quality information and analysis.
+Banks often use equity research as a way of “supporting” their investment banking and sales & trading clients, by providing timely, high-quality information and analysis.

-If you’re looking for a career in equity research it’s important to know that it’s a fairly flat organizational structure (unlike the hierarchy in investment banking) and the two main positions are Associate and Analyst.
-Unlike other areas of corporate finance, the Associate position is more junior the Analyst position is more senior.
+If you’re looking for a career in equity research, then it’s important to know that it’s a fairly flat organizational structure (unlike the hierarchy in investment banking) and the two main positions are Associate and Analyst.
+Unlike other areas of corporate finance, the Associate position is more junior and the Analyst position is more senior.
 Typically, an associate (or multiple associates) work for one Analyst, who has overall responsibility for covering a group of companies.

-Some of the largest sectors in equity research include consumer staples, consumer discretionary, internet, healthcare, energy, mining, technology, telecommunication, etc. A team of associates and an analyst will usually cover at least 5 companies and could cover as many as 15 depending on their seniority, the sizes of the companies, and the industry.
+Some of the largest sectors in equity research include consumer staples, consumer discretionary, internet, healthcare, energy, mining, technology, and telecommunications.
+A team of associates and an analyst will usually cover at least 5 companies and could cover as many as 15, depending on their seniority, the sizes of the companies, and the industry.
 More: see our financial analyst guide.

 Working in equity research can be compared to what it’s like to be a university student.
-There are lots of “assignments” or “papers” due with fairly regular deadlines, such as when a company release quarterly results or announces something.
+There are lots of “assignments” or “papers” due with fairly regular deadlines, such as when a company releases quarterly results or announces something.

 Below is an example of the cover of an equity research report from a bank.

 In this section of an equity research report, there will be lots of information on trends and competition in the industry.
-This is where frameworks like Porters Five Forces or a PEST analysis can come in handy to ensure that you’ve covered all the dynamics in the industry including politics, economics, social trends, and technological innovation, to name a few.
+This is where frameworks like Porter’s Five Forces or a PEST analysis can come in handy to ensure that you’ve covered all the dynamics in the industry, including politics, economics, social trends, and technological innovation, to name a few.

-One of the core jobs of equity research is to analyze historical financial results and compare them to the guidance that was given, or compare them to the Analyst’s expectations.
-The performance a stock is largely based on reality vs expectations, so it’s important for an analyst to analyze and understand if the actual historical results were below, at, or above market expectations.
+One of the core jobs of equity research is to analyze historical financial results and compare them to the guidance that was given, or compare them to the analyst’s expectations.
+The performance of a stock is largely based on reality vs expectations, so it’s important for an analyst to analyze and understand if the actual historical results were below, at, or above market expectations.

-To summarize the points in those articles, there are two main ways of forecasting: top down and bottom up.
+To summarize the points in those articles, there are two main ways of forecasting: top-down and bottom-up.

-A bottom up approach starts with the basic drivers of revenue, such as the number of customers, the number of units sold, and up to revenue.
-Professionals in equity research have to forecast quarterly data (or whatever frequency the company reports, i.e. semi-annual in Europe).
+A bottom-up approach starts with the basic drivers of revenue, such as the number of customers, or the number of units sold, and then works up to a revenue forecast.
+Professionals in equity research have to forecast quarterly data (or whatever frequency the company reports, e.g., semi-annually in Europe).

 Financial modeling takes practice, and we recommend browsing our specialized offering of professional financial modeling courses to become an expert.

-In the recommendations section, the equity research analyst will have a target price (or price target) which tells investors where the expect the stock to be (typically) a year’s time.
+In the recommendations section, the equity research analyst will have a target price (or price target) which tells investors where they expect the stock to be (typically) a year’s time.
 In addition to this, they will often make an actual recommendation to investors about what they should do.
 The language varies from bank to bank, but examples include: